ridefelyx/eda-kafka/README.md

 - several go libraries with good documentation and regular maintenance
 - automatic topic creation can be enabled or disabled
 - support avro schema
+- messages are persistent and durable allowing replayability

 ## Cons
 - message ordering within partitions only